The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 - Napili Bay

-- Black Rock at Ka’anapali (park at the Sheraton)
+- Black Rock at Ka’anapali (park at Whalers Village Shopping Center)

-You can read the full list of our 11 favorite Maui snorkeling spots here.
+You can read the full list of our 11 favorite Maui snorkeling spots here or head out on one of our favorite tried and tested Maui snorkeling tours.

 There are plenty of restaurants and food trucks to stop at along the way if you want to stop for lunch.